 Mitigation/comments/ 2020 Progress Change There are established processes in place to monitor the requirements of the existing licenses and permits and to ensure compliance with such requirements on an on-going basis.
 The group has a long track record of operating in Russia, without significant claims of non-compliance with statutory or regulatory requirements in the territory.
 There are proactive compliance monitoring procedures in place to review any new legal initiatives and changes to the current laws.
 In cases where the group considers that legal claims would result in a material impact to its financial position an estimation of such impact is included in provisions to the financial statements.
+The investigatory upper of KEMG and RwC Advisory is oppoing and will be kent upper review and reported.
+Increasing

-The investigatory work of KPMG and PwC Advisory is ongoing and will be kept under review and reported as appropriate.
+- The investigatory work of KPMG and PwC Advisory is ongoing and will be kept under review and reported as appropriate.
 A review of compliance and controls across the group is a priority for 2021.
-Increasing

 - The group has been vigorously monitoring the process of development of the political situation.
-It also relies on the advice of external counsel in relation to the interpretation and implementation of new legislation.

-- Sanctions imposed so far have neither had a negative impact on the group's operations nor on its key stakeholders.

-- The group keeps a safety stock of the crucial spare parts and is constantly seeking alternative suppliers locally and around the world.
+It also relies on the advice of external counsel in relation to the interpretation and implementation of new legislation. - Sanctions imposed so far have neither had a negative impact on the group's operations nor on its key stakeholders. - The group keeps a safety stock of the crucial spare parts and is constantly seeking alternative suppliers locally and around the world.